 Foreign currency transactions are converted into Hong Kong dollars at the exchange rates applicable at the transaction date.
 Foreign currency monetary items are translated into Hong Kong Dollars using exchange rates applicable at the reporting date.
 Gains and losses on foreign exchange are recognised in the statement of income and expenditure and other comprehensive income.

 Employee benefits

 Retirement benefit costs

-Payments to defined contribution retirement benefit plan and the Mandatory Provident Fund Scheme (the "MPF Scheme") are recognised as an expense when employees have rendered services entitling them to the contributions.
+Payments to the Mandatory Provident Fund Scheme (the "MPF Scheme") are recognised as an expense when employees have rendered services entitling them to the contributions.

 Short-term and other long-term employee benefits